 The République-Bastille neighbourhood: the student alternative in Paris

-The République-Bastille district is ideally located on the right bank, between the trendy Marais and the vibrant Canal Saint Martin.
-It has excellent public transport links by public transport and is undoubtedly a wise choice.
+The République- Bastille district is ideally located on the right bank, between the trendy Marais and the vibrant Canal Saint Martin.
+It has excellent public transport links and is undoubtedly a wise choice.
 It is situated in central Paris and its many schools and universities are only a few metro stops away.

-Another advantage of this quarter is its vibrancy; there are many bars and restaurants, not to mention its nightlife, which is always popular with students.
+Another advantage of this quarter is its vibrancy: there are many bars and restaurants and the area is known for its nightlife, which is always popular with students.

-Finally, the area offers more reasonable rent for a student who looking for a furnished or unfurnished apartment, despite being in central Paris.
+Finally, the area offers more affordable rent for a student looking for a furnished or unfurnished apartment, despite being in central Paris.

-For those who would like to settle down in the République-Bastille district, know that Lodgis has a large range of furnished rentals in the 11th arrondissement of Paris at your disposal.
+For those who would like to settle down in the République- Bastille district, you should know that Lodgis has a large range of furnished rentals in the 11th arrondissement of Paris at your disposal.

-Flat sharing: The favorite option of students in Paris
+Flat sharing: The most popular option for students in Paris

-Student flat-sharing allows them to have a larger choice in the range of areas and more spacious accommodations to live in since their rent is divided in several shares.
-Moreover, the demand for large flats in Paris is quite rare so owners tend to be more opened regarding the tenants’ profiles which allow the students to access spacious apartments more easily.
+Student flat-sharing means a larger choice in the range of areas and a more spacious apartment to live in, since the rent is divided between several people.
+Moreover, the demand for large flats in Paris is quite rare, so owners tend to be more open regarding the students they accept.